 - Visitation and Parenting Time: We can help you protect your rights to visitation and parenting time and work out a schedule that is in accordance with the child’s best interests and your needs.

-- Modifications: Our attorneys can assess your case to see if grounds exist to seek a modification of an original child support order or we also can help you defend against a modification.
+- Modifications: Our custody lawyers can assess your case to see if grounds exist to seek a modification of an original child support order or we also can help you defend against a modification.
 We handle cases involving relocation and adjustments to parenting time or visitation schedules.

 - Grandparents’ Rights: We are abreast of cutting-edge developments in child custody laws, including grandparents’ rights.
 Contact us if you are a grandparent seeking custody or visitation or a parent defending against grandparents’ access to a child.

 How is Child Custody Determined in North Carolina?

 In child custody cases, the general premise is that a child needs a relationship with mother and father.
 Only in a very few cases (where the child is at risk due to addition, neglect or abuse) is anyone going to be prohibited from seeing their child.
 The court will seek to identify the timeshare and parenting arrangement that is best for the children involved.